Closed shop: United States

 The Taft–Hartley Act outlawed the closed shop in the United States in 1947.
 The union shop was ruled illegal by the Supreme Court.
 States with right-to-work laws go further by not allowing employers to require employees to pay a form of union dues, called an agency fee.
 An employer may not lawfully agree with a union to hire only union members, but it may agree to require employees to join the union or pay the equivalent of union dues to it within a set period after starting employment.
 Similarly, a union could require an employer that had agreed to a closed shop contract prior to 1947 to fire an employee who had been expelled from the union for any reason, but it cannot demand an employer to fire an employee under a union shop contract for any reason other than failure to pay dues that are required by all employees.

 The US government does not permit union shops in any federal agency, regardless of state laws.

 Construction unions and unions in other industries with similar employment patterns have coped with the prohibition of closed shops by using exclusive hiring halls as a means of controlling the supply of labor.
 Such exclusive hiring halls do not strictly and formally require union membership as a condition of employment, but they do so in practical terms since an employee seeking to be dispatched to work through the union's hiring hall must pay union dues or a roughly-equivalent hiring hall fee.
 If the hiring hall is run on a non-discriminatory basis and adheres to clearly-stated eligibility and dispatch standards, it is lawful.

 The Taft–Hartley Act also prohibits unions from requiring unreasonably-high initiation fees as a condition of membership to prevent unions from using initiation fees as a device to keep non-union employees out of a particular industry.
 Also, the National Labor Relations Act permits construction employers to enter pre-hire agreements in which they agree to draw their workforces from a pool of employees dispatched by the union.
 The NLRA prohibits pre-hire agreements outside the construction industry.

 For the entertainment industry, unions representing performers have as their most important rule banning any represented performer from working on any non-union production.
 Penalties are imposed on the union member, not the employer, and can lead to loss of union membership.
-Most major productions are union productions, and non-members join the Screen Actors Guild by performing as extras and earning three union vouchers or by being given a speaking line and entering that way.
+Most major productions are union productions, and non-members join SAG-AFTRA, the country's main union of actors and performing artists, by performing as extras and earning three union vouchers or by being given a speaking line and entering that way.
 The other performance unions do not have minimum membership standards, but those who join them are prohibited from working on non-union productions.

-All four major sports leagues are union shops even though a franchise may be located in a state that has a right-to-work law or constitutional provision.